lawwman/tutorial/web_security/browser_and_origins.md

 - What if `origin B` returns a script that has malicious intent?
 - Should an untrusted `origin A` be allowed to call `origin B` (which the user is signed into)?

 As the browser, I should enforce that scripts loaded from an origin can only make requests to the same origin.
-This is the Same Origin Policy.

 ## What restrictions does [Same Origin Policy](https://developer.mozilla.org/en-US/docs/Web/Security/Same-origin_policy#cross-origin_network_access) have?!